 Conditional Release Order

 Conditional release orders (CRO) are often used to deal with first time offenders and less serious offences where the offender is unlikely to present a risk to the community.

 A CRO is an order of the court that you are to be of good behaviour (not commit any other offences) for a specific period of time.

 CROs can include conditions such as drug and alcohol abstention, requirements to attend programs, non-association requirements or place restrictions where appropriate.
 CROs can also have a supervision condition.
 Courts have discretion to not impose a conviction on a CRO, if they consider it appropriate.
 CROs can be for a maximum period of 2 years.

 The CRO acts as a warning and provides the option to divert less serious offenders out of the criminal justice system, freeing up resources to deal with the offenders who cause the greatest concern to the community.
 If an offender commits any further offences while on a CRO, subsequent penalties may be more severe.

-Our Lawyers at first offence legal are experts in matters of drug manufacture.
+Our lawyers at First Offence Legal are experts in fighting against charges of drug manufacturing.
 We have successfully defended matters involving substantial drug manufacture.
 We are also expert negotiators and have on many occasions negotiated with police for charges to be downgraded or withdrawn.

 If you, or anyone you know, has been charged with an offence of manufacture a prohibited drug you should contact First Offence Legal and book your free no obligation consultation.
 Remember you can always make First Offence Legal your first defence.